paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

   (B) *Period of lien* — The lien imposed by paragraph (1) shall arise on the due date for the required contribution payment and shall continue until the last day of the first plan year in which the plan ceases to be described in paragraph (1)(B).
 Such lien shall continue to run without regard to whether such plan continues to be described in paragraph (2) during the period referred to in the preceding sentence.

-  (C) *Certain rules to apply* — Any amount with respect to which a lien is imposed under paragraph (1) shall be treated as taxes due and owing the United States and rules similar to the rules of subsections (c), (d), and (e) of [section 1368 of this title](./chapter-018-employee-retirement-income-security-program.md#section-1368) shall apply with respect to a lien imposed by subsection (a) and the amount with respect to such lien.
+  (C) *Certain rules to apply* — Any amount with respect to which a lien is imposed under paragraph (1) shall be treated as taxes due and owing the United States and rules similar to the rules of subsections (c), (d), and (e) of [section 1368 of this title](./chapter-018-employee-retirement-income-security-program.md#section-1368) shall apply with respect to a lien imposed by subsection (a) 55 So in original.
+Probably should be “paragraph (1)”. and the amount with respect to such lien.

 (5) **Enforcement** — Any lien created under paragraph (1) may be perfected and enforced only by the Pension Benefit Guaranty Corporation, or at the direction of the Pension Benefit Guaranty Corporation, by the contributing sponsor (or any member of the controlled group of the contributing sponsor).